pallets/click/docs/complex.rst

 .. currentmodule:: click

 Click is designed to write complex and simple CLI tools alike.
-However the power of it's design is the ability to arbitrarily nest systems together.
+However the power of its design is the ability to arbitrarily nest systems together.
 For instance in case you have ever used Django you will have realized that it provides a command line utility.
 But so does Celery for instance.
 So when using Celery with Django there are two tools that need